grz0zrg/fas/README.md

 * 0: none
 * 1: bitcrush (Bitdepth / Sampling rate : B component [0, 1] / A component [0, 1])
-* 2: phase distorsion (Amount : A component [0, 1] where 0.5 is origin)
-* 3: tanh waveshaping (Wave 1 / Wave 2 : B component [0, 1] / A component [0, 1))
+* 2: tanh waveshaping (Wave 1 / Wave 2 : B component [0, 1] / A component [0, 1))
-* 4: signal foldover (A component [0, ...))
-* 5: noise (B added white noise factor to sine wave phase, maximum defined by command-line parameter)
+* 3: noise (B added white noise factor to sine wave phase, maximum defined by command-line parameter)
-* 6: convolver (Impulse file : A component integer part; Note : require huge amount of processing power with even low amount of partials / long impulse)

 Any combination of these can be applied to each partials with real-time parameters change.
 This feature may allow to easily add character to the additive sound.